GsNSIS/EnVar/README.md

 ## License

-This project is released under the terms of the [GNU General Public License](LICENSE)
+This project is released under the terms of the [zlib License](LICENSE)